 May repeat 1 mg/kg for IVP every 10-15 minutes to a total of three doses as necessary.
-Additional doses require medical consultation.

 Administer 2 mg/kg IVP over 60 seconds.

 May repeat 2 mg/kg IVP after succinylcholine effects resolve if patient is bucking or combative.